munich-quantum-toolkit/problemsolver/docs/qubo_tools/pathfinder/Encodings.md

 This encoding scheme is very expressive, but also uses a large amount of binary variables.
 It is also very sparse, meaning that there exists a large number of invalid assignments.
-Moving from one valid assignment to another requires at least two bitflips.
+Moving from one valid assignment to another requires at least two bit flips.

 $$\delta(x, \pi^{(i)}, v, j) = x_{v, j, \pi^{(i)}}$$